maikszusevics/IT-Security-Support-Bootcamp/Service Desk and Troubleshooting/Troubleshooting Methodology.md

 Begin gathering data, collect as many facts as possible.
 #### Ask these questions:

+- Is the physicality of the device as it should be?
 - What is not working as expected?
 - What _should_ be happening?
 - When did it last work correctly?